wiemanboy/wiemanboy/README.md

 # Hi there, I'm Wiemanboy

 I'm a web developer studying at HU with a focus on backend development.
-I have experience in Java, c# HTML, CSS, JavaScript and TypeScript.
 This is my GitHub profile where I showcase my personal projects and code samples.

+I have experience with:
+- Java using spring boot
+- c# using .NET
+- php using Laravel
+- React using Typescript
+- Javascript
+- HTML
+- CSS

 A short poem about myself: